Director: Helmut Zarbl, PhD

-- Community Outreach and Engagement Core (R. Laumbach, J. Burger, L. Liang)
+- Community Engagement Core (R. Laumbach and J. Burger)

 The IAB has been extensively involved in the development of CEED’s strategy for NIEHS funding renewal and in response to new environmental health developments such as Hurricane Sandy in late 2012.
 Meetings of the IAB have proven critical for the identification of cross-Core opportunities within the Center.
 The IAB meets monthly to provide advice on the scientific progress and administrative activities of the Center.
 Formal minutes are taken at these meetings and placed on file in the Director’s office.
 Subjects for discussion include: